acoyfellow/UserDO/README.md

 See [`examples/hono`](./examples/hono) for a full working Hono example.
 See [`examples/alchemy`](./examples/alchemy) for a minimal setup with [Alchemy](https://alchemy.run) that shows how you get D1-style tables without any separate database configuration.
+See [`examples/effect`](./examples/effect) for an integration with the Effect library for declarative async flows.

 ## Install
 ```bash